-How good is that?
+How good is this for a Calameo alternative?

-|“I expected to create one catalogue a month, but if I get a new hot product mid-month, I have the option to publish and distribute an update.”|
+|“I expected to create one catalog a month, but if I get a new hot product mid-month, I have the option to publish and distribute an update.”|

 You don’t have to be a tech-head to appreciate that HTML5 lets you support Android and Apple iOS devices with just a single digital magazine.

 This feature of the Calameo alternative took me by surprise in a good way.

 I guess shame on me for never recognizing that I could generate leads through my catalogs via SEO.